raviolli77/SQL_Workshop/README.md

 ## Downloading MySQL Workbench
 + [Macs](https://github.com/raviolli77/SQL_Workshop/blob/master/downloadMySQLServer.md)
-+ Windows - Download MySQL Installer and that should be clear enough to follow and download all necessary packages
++ Windows - Download *MySQL* Installer and that should be clear enough to follow and download all necessary packages

 ## **Goal**
 For this workshop, we will focus on basic functionalities within a *MySQL* context.
-As well as some theory with respect to *Data Warehousing* to give context to attendee the usefulness of **SQL** data storage.
+As well as some theory with respect to *Data Warehousing* to give context to attendees the usefulness of **SQL** data storage.

 ## **Process**